Head up north for exceptional local cuisine among the evergreens

 There’s plenty to check out.

-If you miss Proper that recently closed in Tucson, check out its sister flagship restaurant Brix in Flagstaff.
-Locally farmed, sustainable, and organic food is the focus and the drinking water is purified via reverse osmosis.
+Locally farmed, sustainable, and organic food is the focus of Brix in Flagstaff.
+The drinking water is purified via reverse osmosis.
 They also feature a seasonal cut of pork from Tucson-based E & R Pork.

 For more information, visit brixflagstaff.com.